Pope-Addotey2004/TechHive-Project/README.md

 # TechHive-Project

 TechHive is embarking on a project.
-This project is responsible for creating a website, call cards and brochures for the client.
+This project is responsible for creating a website, call cards and brochures for Break and Build Company Limited.